Simulation-based Inference via Langevin Dynamics with Score Matching: Introduction

-Another major innovation is our statistically motivated architectural regularization for score estimation, which explicitly embeds universal properties of log-likelihood scores $\nabla \ell_n(\theta; \bX_n)$ into the score-approximating network and, to our knowledge, is the first of its kind in the SBI literature.
-Imposing these architectural constraints substantially improves both statistical efficiency and computational performance.
-The first architectural design restricts the approximating score function $s(\theta,\, \bX_n)$ to admit an additive structure, applicable to i.i.d.~or weakly dependent datasets, by decomposing it into $\sum_{i=1}^n s(\theta,\, X_i)$.
-Each individual score $s(\theta; X_i)$ uses the same score function $s(\,\cdot, \,\cdot)$ with the data $X_i$, which enables data-efficient learning without requiring the score network complexity to grow with the sample size.
-The second architectural regularization is based on two population level constraints satisfied by the log-likelihood of regular parametric models (see, e.g., Chapter 2 of \cite{vanderVaart1998}): (i) the mean-zero property, $\mathbb{E}[\nabla \ell(\theta; X)] = 0$ (for a single data $X$), and (ii) the curvature property, $\mathbb{E}[\nabla \ell(\theta; X)\nabla \ell(\theta; X)^T] = \mathbb{E}[-\nabla^2 \ell(\theta; X)]$, whose value defines the Fisher information matrix (c.f.~Section~\ref{sec:regluar}).
-By imposing these statistical constraints on the score-approximating network, our method improves score estimation accuracy and the performance of the Langevin sampler, leading to more efficient sampling, better generalization, and significantly reduced simulation costs in challenging SBI problems.
+We impose two types of structural constraints.
+The first constraint is additivity.
+We restrict the approximating score function $s(\theta,\, \bX_n)$ to admit an additive structure, applicable to i.i.d.~or weakly dependent datasets, by decomposing it as $\sum_{i=1}^n s(\theta,\, X_i)$.
+Each individual score $s(\theta,\, X_i)$ is evaluated using the same score function $s(\,\cdot, \,\cdot)$, which enables data-efficient learning without requiring the score-network complexity to grow with the sample size.
+The second architectural regularization is based on two population-level constraints satisfied by the log-likelihood of regular parametric models (see, e.g., Chapter 2 of \cite{vanderVaart1998}): (i) the mean-zero property, $\mathbb{E}[\nabla \ell(\theta; X)] = 0$ for a single observation $X$, and (ii) the curvature property, $\mathbb{E}[\nabla \ell(\theta; X)\nabla \ell(\theta; X)^T] = \mathbb{E}[-\nabla^2 \ell(\theta; X)]$, whose value defines the Fisher information matrix (c.f.~Section~\ref{sec:regular}). {These two constraints are also known as Bartlett identities \citep{mykland1994bartlett}.
+Enforcing them also substantially relax the requirement on the quality of the estimated score (c.f. \Cref{rmk:sm_err}). } {Together, these conditions control bias and enforce the correct local geometry of the score by aligning it with the Fisher information near the true parameter.
+As a result, they yield a more stable and accurate approximation of the posterior score, leading to more stable Langevin dynamics and better-calibrated uncertainty quantification.
+To our knowledge, this is the first work to systematically incorporate classical likelihood identities as inductive biases for score estimation, and this principle extends naturally to other score-based inference settings.}

 The remainder of the paper is organized as follows. \Cref{sec:background} reviews existing SBI approaches and introduces key results on score-matching networks. \Cref{sec:method} describes our proposed score-based Langevin dynamics approach tailored for SBI. \Cref{sec:theory} presents the theoretical analysis of the proposed sampler. \Cref{sec:simulation} illustrates the performance of our method on several simulated examples.
 We conclude with future directions in \Cref{sec:discussion}.